ZacharyRSmith/react-router-navigation-prompt/README.md

 ## Overview

-Promps user to confirm navigation.
+Prompts user to confirm navigation.
 A replacement component for the react-router `<Prompt/>` (this still uses react-router to work).
 Allows for more flexible dialogs.

 **Note: Currently tested using only react-router's `BrowserHistory`. `HashHistory` has issues: https://github.com/ZacharyRSmith/react-router-navigation-prompt/issues/36**

 **Note: Navigation away from your site, reload, or closing tab/window will also prompt navigation confirmation when `<NavigationPrompt/>`'s `props.when` is truthy.
 However, for security concerns browsers usually handle this navigation UX themselves, leading to vanilla alert boxes.
 Also, many browsers require users to interact with your site before confirming navigation away.**

+**Note: If you pass a function to props.when, then make sure to check if nextLocation is defined before trying to use it.**

+**Note: Just like react-router's `<Prompt/>`, this component does not work with multiple `BrowserHistory`s: https://github.com/ZacharyRSmith/react-router-navigation-prompt/issues/77 **

 Motivation: https://github.com/ReactTraining/react-router/issues/4635